 - It is the most common inositol occurring in the body.

-- It is really important in helping insulin enter cells effectively.
+- It is really important in helping insulin enter cells effectively by working on the insulin receptor of the cell.

 - It also plays a role in way in which insulin works on the cell and it makes insulin’s role more effective.